Search the collections

 Previous Collections: National Gallery of Victoria

 - A round copper token (34 mm diameter) featuring the name, company name and address of the issues: Geo.
 Petty, Smithfield & Co., 157 Elizabeth Street Melbourne.
 The reverse features a female figure representing Justice standing facing left.
 She wears a blindfold and extends a balanced set of scales with her right hand.
 With her left she holds a short staff.
 She wears an ancient-style of flowing dress bound at the waist; around above, VICTORIA.
+This token has been lacquered.

 - Acquisition Information: